cryogen-project/cryogen-docs/resources/templates/md/docs/configuration.md

 </tr>
 <tr>
 <td>`previews?`</td>
-<td>Set this to `true` if you would like to display a list of recent posts rather than a full, single post on your home page.</td>
+<td>Set this to `true` if you would like to display a list of recent posts rather than a full, single post on your home page.
+Discussed [here](/docs/customizing-the-index.html).</td>
 </tr>
 <tr>
 </tr>